nikcodefr/dall-e-clone/README.md

-## DALL-E Clone with features to share with the Community
+## DALL-E Clone to generate prompt-based images and share with the Community
 - full-stack MERN application
 - integrating [OpenAI's API](https://platform.openai.com/docs/introduction) to generate imaginative images using DALL-E AI
 - learned to work with Mongoose, Express, Vite and APIs